saga-slice/saga-slice/readme.md

         // create empty functions to use as types for sagas
         someOtherAction: () => {},
     },

+    // Sagas must be an object. `A` in this context is a map of
+    // all actions.
+For every reducer, there is an action to dispatch.
     sagas: (A) => ({

+        // this function converts into a valid type
         * [A.fetchAll]({ payload }) {

             try {

                 const { data } = yield axios.get('/todos');

+                // dispatch module actions using `A`
                 yield put(A.fetchSuccess(data));
             }
             catch (e) {